-Looks-wise, an extreme example of pitta is someone with bright red hair and a pink face - and, if not bright red, your hair is likely to be straight and fine, blonde or sandy coloured, and prone to greying prematurely.
-Your skin is likely to be sensitive and easily irritated; you can't tolerate too much sun as you burn very easily.
+Looks-wise, an extreme example of pitta is someone with bright red hair, and if not red, then likely to be fine and prone to greying prematurely.
+Pittas often have skin that is likely to be sensitive and easily irritated, and can burn easily.

 Pittas are usually medium-built and well-proportioned.
 You can maintain a fairly even weight without too much trouble - if you gain a few pounds, you can usually lose them very easily.